 Specific Advice for:

-- PLEASE DO COMMUNICATE WITH YOUR FIELD INSTRUCTOR TO BE SURE THEY KNOW WHETHER YOU ARE ABLE TO GO TO YOUR FIELD SITE TOMORROW.
+- PLEASE DO COMMUNICATE WITH YOUR practicum INSTRUCTOR TO BE SURE THEY KNOW WHETHER YOU ARE ABLE TO GO TO YOUR practicum SITE TOMORROW.
 PLEASE ALWAYS CC YOUR ADVISER.

 Please also check this site for information on Tuesday classes.Classes are cancelled for Tuesday.
 We will list further class cancellations as the information becomes available.
 Your instructors will be in contact with you regarding alternatives for making up the class time, if applicable.

-- All full-time members of the Field Education Office and of the Office of Advising will be available electronically if you have specific questions.
-That said, there is no need to confirm with them that your field placement is cancelled tomorrow.
+- All full-time members of the Practicum Learning Office and of the Office of Advising will be available electronically if you have specific questions.
+That said, there is no need to confirm with them that your practicum placement is cancelled tomorrow.

 - If you decide to travel in storm conditions, do so WITH EXTREME CAUTION.